Kinesiology (KIN)

 Credits: 2

-An introduction to the technical, teaching, and leadership skills required to lead inland kayaking programs and to assist with coastal canoeing programs.
-Emphasis on individual kayaking skills, self- and group-assisted rescues, safety and group management in a marine environment, and tactics for ocean travel and navigation.
-Lab.
+An introduction to the technical, teaching, and leadership skills required to assist with kayaking programs on protected waterways.
+Emphasis is on individual kayaking skills, self- and group-assisted rescues, safety and group management.
+Students will be introduced to marine environments including ocean travel and navigation.
+Travel to off-campus sites required.

 Grade Mode: Letter Grading